Skip to main content

 • Add chat:write permission.

-The Slack app is created.
+The Slack app has been created.

-To install the app to Slack workspace:
+To install the app in a Slack workspace:

 1. From the Slack API console, go to Settings > Install App.

-2. Select Install to Test Workspace.
+2. Select Install to <YOUR-WORKSPACE-NAME>.

-3. In Where Should [Acme Bot] post, select the channel to install the app and select Allow.
+3. In Where Should <Acme Bot> post, select the channel to install the app and select Allow.

 Installing Slack App to the workspace